 Gayle chose to pursue a career as a baroque musician, living everywhere from Seattle, Washington to Amsterdam.
 In 1979, Gayle founded and led an award winning baroque ensemble, Capriole, which became ensemble in residence at William and Mary and ODU from 1989-2000.

 But Gayle’s love of conservation never died.
 After remodeling her family home in Virginia Beach, Gayle decided to start EcoBuilders of Virginia, a contracting firm focused on energy conservation and green building.
 Gayle made it her company’s mission to help Virginians save money by cutting their energy needs.

 Gayle has been increasingly politically active since 2008, when she began canvassing for then-candidate Barack Obama.
 Gayle has devoted her time to community activism, most notably by working tirelessly for Neighbors for a Safer Beach.
-Gayle became more focused on state politics after the 2016 election, and it was during a debate between candidates for Virginia Beach City Council in 2018 that Gayle realized she needed to run to help her community.
+Gayle became more focused on state politics after the 2016 election, and it was during a debate between candidates for Virginia Beach City Council in 2018 that Gayle realized she needed to run for public office to help her community.
 Only one candidate proposed a viable solution to mitigate flooding that did not involve petitioning for billions in federal funding.